pronovic/hcoop-meetbot/DEVELOPER.md

 Shortcuts for common developer tasks
 ------------------------------------

-Usage: run <command>
+Basic tasks:

 - run install: Setup the virtualenv via Poetry and install pre-commit hooks
-- run requirements: Regenerate the docs/requirements.txt file
 - run format: Run the code formatters
 - run checks: Run the code checkers
-- run test: Run the unit and supybot tests
+- run test: Run the unit tests
-- run test -c: Run the unit and supybot tests with coverage
+- run test -c: Run the unit tests with coverage
-- run test -ch: Run the tests with coverage and open the HTML report
+- run test -ch: Run the unit tests with coverage and open the HTML report
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run bot: Run a bot connected to an IRC server on localhost
-- run docs: Build the Spinx documentation for hcoop-meetbot.readthedocs.io
+- run docs: Build the Sphinx documentation for readthedocs.io
-- run docs -o: Build the Spinx documentation and open in a browser
+- run docs -o: Build the Sphinx documentation and open in a browser
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run publish: Publish the current code to PyPI and push to GitHub
 - run release: Release a specific version and tag the code
-- run publish: Publish the current code to PyPI and push to GitHub
+- run requirements: Regenerate the docs/requirements.txt file
-- run bot: Run a bot connected to an IRC server on localhost
 ```

 ## Local Testing